jmyrberg/finscraper/README.md

 ## Quickstart

-Fetch 10 news articles as a pandas DataFrame from IltaSanomat:
+Fetch 10 news articles as pandas DataFrame from IltaSanomat:

 ```python
 from finscraper.spiders import ISArticle